radennis/Ravit-Blog/blogs/SaveMoneyUsingFlow.md

 # How to save $$$ when using Azure Data Explorer

-In this blog I would show you how to trigger automatic stop and start calls for your Azure Data Explorer cluster which would save you $$$.
+Azure Data Explore is worth your while, now see how you can get the best bang for your buck while using it.
+In this blog I show you how to trigger automatic stop and start calls for your Azure Data Explorer cluster which saves you $$$.

 ## Why should you read this

-Many of our customers are worried about the costs of an Azure Data Explorer cluster.
+Everyone cares about costs right?
 One thing you could do, if you know you would not be using your cluster after end-of-day (or some other time) you could configure a Flow that would automatically stop your cluster by your end if your day and would automatically start your cluster before you get to work.
 How cool is that ha?

 ### First the trigger